histamine intolerance symptoms high histamine

 Histamine Intolerance Symptoms: 47 Symptoms to Look Out For

-Histamine intolerance is becoming increasingly identified as an underlying cause of numerous strange, allergy-like symptoms, that often appear without any history of such issues.
+Histamine intolerance is becoming increasingly identified as an underlying cause of numerous strange, allergy-like symptoms, which often appear without any history of such issues.

-And, as histamine intolerance symptoms can be body-wide, it can become pretty difficult to pinpoint this rare, multi-faceted disorder.
+And, as histamine intolerance symptoms can be body-wide, it can become pretty difficult to pinpoint what the cause of this rare, multi-faceted disorder is.

 (Although, just a tip for all you wine-o's out there - I did my research on low histamine wine and posted a list of them for you to enjoy).